Hereloss/Exceedra_Tech_Test/README.md

 - The loser gives the winner 10% of his points from before the match (rounded down).

 For example:
-- if Luca (1000 points) wins a match against Brendan (900 points), Luca should end up with 1090 points after the game and Brendan with 810.
+- If Luca (1000 points) wins a match against Brendan (900 points), Luca should end up with 1090 points after the game and Brendan with 810.
 - If Daniel (700 points) wins a match against James (1200 points), Daniel should end up with 820 points after the game and James with 1080.

 The business logic behind calculating new player scores after a match should be unit-tested.